erdg/learn-picolisp-the-hard-way/ex2_printing_things.md

 Welcome.
 Have you done Exercise 1 yet?
 Go back and do it again before you start printing things.

+Back so soon?
+Ask PicoLisp to math a just a few more simple things for you.

+Great, here we go.
 ```lisp
 : (print hey)
 NIL-> NIL
 ```

 Hey!
 I asked you to print 'hey'.
 What gives?

 ```lisp
 : (print 'hey)
 hey-> hey
 ```

   That's better.
 Notice any differences between the last two questions?
 The second 'hey' has a single quote character, `'`.
 Now, forget that ever happened.

 ```lisp
 : (print "Yo dawg, what's poppin'?")    # mind the double qoutes